-The following prerequisite course of study must be completed for students to be eligible for admission into the professional program.
+The entry requirements are the same as listed above for the non-radiography track (see above list).
+One business elective can be completed during the first term of entry into the professional program if necessary.
 Students should consult with their academic advisors for appropriate courses and semester sequence in order to complete prerequisites.
 Prerequisites may be taken at any accredited college or university.
-The code "G" indicates a course that meets the school's general-education requirements.